insqu/sc/README.md

 };
 ```

-In all your hardhat config file should look sometjing like this:
+In all your hardhat config file should look something like this:
 ```js
 require("@nomiclabs/hardhat-waffle");
 const { alchemyApiKey, mnemonic } = require('./sec.json');